eric-spoerner/school-district-analysis/README.md

 ## The Data <a name="data"></a>

 Two csv files:
-* `schools_complete.csv` contains data for each individua lschool including:
+* `schools_complete.csv` contains data for each individual school including:
     * SchoolID
     * Name
     * Type